-Nuclear Monitor Technicians with little to no experience tend to make between $47730 and $63830 while the more experienced ones make over $93160 per year.
+Nuclear Monitoring Technicians with little to no experience tend to make between $49820 and $61090 while the more experienced ones can earn over $97120 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Nuclear Monitor Technician is to move to a higher paying state like CA. Right now, the highest paying states for Nuclear Monitor Technicians are CA, NY, NC, SC and TX.
+One of the easiest ways to increase your salary as a Nuclear Monitoring Technician is to move to a higher paying state like NY.
+Right now, the highest paying states for Nuclear Monitoring Technicians are NY, CA, PA, FL and NC.

-3 other factors that can increase your salary as A Nuclear Monitor Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Nuclear Monitoring Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Nuclear Monitor Technicians what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other Nuclear Monitoring Technicians what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.